hashicorp/nomad/website/source/guides/advanced-scheduling/affinity.html.md

 ==> Evaluation "11388ef2" finished with status "complete"
 ```

-Note that two of the allocations have been placed on node `6b6e9518`.
-This is
-the node we configured to be in datacenter `dc2`.
-The Nomad scheduler has leaned
-towards placing the majority of the workload on this node because of the
-affinity we specified.
-All of the workload has not been placed on this node
-because the Nomad scheduler still factors in other components into the overall
-scoring when making placements.
+Note that two of the allocations in this example have been placed on node `6b6e9518`.
+This is the node we configured to be in datacenter `dc2`.
+The Nomad scheduler selected this node because of the affinity we specified.
+All of the allocations have not been placed on this node because the Nomad scheduler considers other factors in the scoring such as bin packing.
+This helps avoid placing too many instances of the same job on a node and prevents reduced capacity during a node level failure.
 We will take a detailed look at the scoring in the next few steps.

 ### Step 4: Check the Status of the `redis` Job